 The above laws reflect and explain the teaching of St. Robert Bellarmine, who wrote in his De Romano Pontifice, lib.
 II, cap.
 30, et al: “Then indeed the Roman clergy, stripping Liberius of his pontifical dignity, went over to Felix, whom they knew [then] to be a Catholic.
 From that time, Felix began to be the true Pontiff.
 For although Liberius was not a heretic, nevertheless he was considered one, on account of the peace he made with the Arians, and by that presumption the pontificate could rightly [merito] be taken from him: for men are not bound, or able to read hearts; but when they see that someone is a heretic by his external works, they judge him to be a heretic pure and simple [simpliciter], and condemn him as a heretic.”
 Apparently Liberius deviated from the faith in some way before becoming pope, and such deviation only became apparent after he was elected, as Pope Paul IV teaches.

-In unquestionably recognizing Roncalli as pope in his public writings; in delivering Paul 6’s funeral oration and pledging himself to fulfill this antipope’s agenda, long after the destruction in the Church was painfully clear, Siri left no doubt that he embraced the heretical teachings of the false Vatican 2 council, the institution of the Novus Ordo Missae and the heretical changes in the rites of the Sacraments instituted by Christ.
+In unquestionably recognizing Roncalli as pope in his public writings; in celebrating the Novus Ordo Missae, by delivering Paul 6’s funeral oration and pledging himself to fulfill Antichrist’s agenda, long after the destruction in the Church was painfully clear, Siri left no doubt that he embraced the heretical teachings of the false Vatican 2 council, the institution of the Novus Ordo Missae and the heretical changes in the rites of the Sacraments instituted by Christ.
 Roncalli’s insertion of St. Joseph in the Canon violated the Divine Traditions of the Church.
 The insertion of “for all” into the Canon likewise violated these Traditions, contradicted the Council of Trent and falsified the very words found in Divine revelation as defined by a Council of the Church.
 That a true Pope, bound to guard the flock against the very wolves that consumed it, could somehow consider his own life more precious than his lambs’ is not only preposterous — it is contrary to Divine revelation.
 Was it not Christ Himself who told us: “The good shepherd lays down his life for his sheep,” later fulfilling this prophecy with His Passion and death?
 And did He not also predict that once the pastor has been stuck the sheep would be scattered?
-We will know the voice of the Good Shepherd when he comes.
+Christ alone can resolve this agonizing situation.
 Until then, we can only pray and watch.